Top 150+ Python Interview Questions You Must Know for 2025

 A6 = [[0, 0], [1, 1], [2, 4], [3, 9], [4, 16], [5, 25], [6, 36], [7, 49], [8, 64], [9, 81]]

 Flask is a Python web microframework based on the BSD license.
-Two of its dependencies are Werkzeug and Jinja2.
-This means it will have few, if any, external library dependencies.
-It lightens the framework while reducing update dependencies and security vulnerabilities.
+Two of its dependencies are Werkzeug and Jinja2, which means it will have few if any, external library dependencies.
+This lightens the framework while reducing update dependencies and security vulnerabilities.

-A session is just a way of remembering information from one request to the next.
-A session in a flask employs a signed cookie to allow the user to inspect and edit the contents of the session.
+A session is remembering information from one request to the next.
+A session in a flask employs a signed cookie to allow the user to inspect and edit its contents.
 If the user only has the secret key, he or she can change the session.
 Flask.secret key.

 Django and Flask map URLs or addresses entered into web browsers into Python functions.

 • Pyramid is designed for larger apps.
-It gives developers flexibility and allows them to utilize the appropriate tools for their projects.
+It gives developers flexibility and allows them to utilize the appropriate project tools.
 The database, URL structure, templating style, and other options are all available to the developer.
-Pyramid can be easily customized.
+Pyramids can be easily customized.

 • Flask is a "microframework" designed for small applications with straightforward needs.
 External libraries are required in a flask.
 The flask is now ready for use.